Heard the acronym ADU thrown around, and wonder what it means? Or for that matter, what “accessory dwelling unit” means?

 In other words, ADUs sometimes come with fewer expenses than separate rental properties.

-Finally, bear in mind that beyond the rental cash flow, your home may go up in value.
-Buyers typically pay more for homes with ADUs that provide ongoing rental income, or at the very least somewhere to stash a henpecking mother-in-law.
+Buyers typically pay more for homes with ADUs that provide ongoing rental income, of course.
+Or at the very least somewhere to stash a henpecking mother-in-law.

 (article continues below)